Green-Software-Foundation/if/docs/implementations/sci.md

 - `functional-unit-time`: a time unit for `functional-unit-duration` as a string.
 E.g. `s`, `seconds`, `days`, `months`, `y`.
 - `functional-unit-duration`: The length of time, in seconds, that the observation covers.
 For example, if if the observation period is one day, then `functional-unit-duration` should be `86400` (seconds per day).
 This is used to ensure that `carbon` is represented in units of C/s at the start of the SCI calculation.

 In a model pipeline, time is always denominated in `seconds`.
 It is only in `sci` that other units of time are considered.
-Therefore, if `functional_unit_time` is `month`, then the sum of `operational-carbon` and `embodied-carbon` is multiplied by the number of seconds in one month.
+Therefore, if `functional-unit-time` is `month`, then the sum of `operational-carbon` and `embodied-carbon` is multiplied by the number of seconds in one month.

 Example: